-We generally provide a limited one year warranty and a lifetime service policy to the original purchaser of our new firearm products.
-We either provide a limited one year or limited lifetime warranty program to the original purchaser of most of our accessories products and we will repair or replace any of our electro-optics products or parts found to be defective under normal use and service with an item of equivalent value, at our option, without charge during the warranty period.
+We generally provide a limited one-year warranty and a lifetime service policy to the original purchaser of our new firearm products.
+We either provide a limited one-year, three-year, lifetime, or full lifetime warranty program to the original purchaser of most of our accessories products.
+We will also repair or replace certain products or parts found to be defective under normal use and service with an item of equivalent value, at our option, without charge during the warranty period.
 We provide for estimated warranty obligations in the period in which we recognize the related revenue.
 We quantify and record an estimate for warranty-related costs based on our actual historical claims experience and current repair costs.
 We make adjustments to accruals as warranty claims data and historical experience warrant.
 Should we experience actual claims and repair costs that are higher than the estimated claims and repair costs used to calculate the provision, our operating results for the period or periods in which such returns or additional costs materialize could be adversely impacted.